Gabaldonlab/crossmapper/README.md

 We have created a [Step-by-Step tutorial](https://github.com/Gabaldonlab/crossmapper/wiki/Crossmapper-Tutorial)  with detailed description of options and workflow steps performed by Crossmapper.
 We guide the user from the initial software installation and setup untill the interpretations of the obtained results.

+## Precomputed values

+To save time for users, we have precomputed the cross-mapping values for some widely sequences species, namelly H. sapiense combined with M. musculus, A. thaliana, D. melanogaster, S. cerevisiae and S. typhimurium.
+We will expand these list of precomputed values in future.

 ## Contact and reporting